 Medical marijuana officially became legal in Louisiana in 2016.
 Medical marijuana cannot be in raw or smokable form and must be sold as oils, extracts, tinctures, sprays, capsules, pills, solutions, suspension, gelatin-based chewables, transdermal patches, and suppositories.

-How to Get a Medical Marijuana Permit
+How to Get a Medical Card in Louisiana

 Unlike many other states, Louisiana does not issue an actual medical marijuana card to patients.